duelyst-tcg/duelyst-tcg.github.io/docs/rulebook.md

 When this minion dies, trigger the Dying Wish effect.

-Transformation spells will not trigger Dying Wish.
-Cards with Dying Wish:
-Summon X on this space will not trigger if something spawns in the same square before Dying Wish triggers.
+Cards with Dying Wish: Summon X on this space will not trigger if something spawns in the same square before Dying Wish triggers.

 This is based on who initiates the action; the initiator’s effect takes priority.

-For example, if player A destroys player B's Reaper of the Nine Moons by playing Dark Transformation, then the Reaper's Dying Wish will not trigger because player A (the initiator's) effect (summon a wraithling on this space) takes place first.
-Spells such as consuming rebirth can be used to trigger Dying Wish effects.

 ### Flying